 Brown Health Services offers a variety of medical services to students.
 An annual health services fee is charged to all students to cover the cost of providing care at Health Services.
 However, this fee does not include health insurance.

 University life brings with it challenges in many areas: academic, emotional, family, cultural, social.
 It is not unusual for students to develop concerns about these areas at some point in their time at Brown.
 It is a sign of strength to seek help when concerns become particularly troublesome or interfere with the student’s academic or social functioning.
-Psychological Services is a safe and confidential place for students to talk about any concern.
+Counseling and Psychological Services is a safe and confidential place for students to talk about any concern.
 Students can also make an appointment with a Student Life dean to discuss any non-academic issue that may be impacting his/her academic experience.

 Brown's Department of Athletics and Physical Education offers a broad array of physical fitness opportunities, including organized sports at various levels (varsity, club, and recreational) and fitness classes and centers.

 - Office of Institutional Diversity and Inclusion (University Hall, 4th Floor): Provides leadership for the formulation and oversight of policies related to pluralism and equity and initiates programs and practices that promote diversity, inclusion, and fair treatment for all members of the Brown community, including status as a United States Veteran.